madetech/nhs-virtual-visit/docs/development/README.md

 ### PostgreSQL 12

+#### Setup the database with docker

+Run `sudo docker-compose up --no-start` to create the container.

+Start it with `sudo docker-compose start`.

+Add `DATABASE_URL=postgresql://postgres:postgres@localhost/nhs-virtual-visit-dev` to your `.env` file.

+Run `./bin/setup_dev_db_docker.sh`

+Notes:

+- If you omit the `--no-start` flag it'll start the container in an interactive shell, which will kill the container when you exit.
+- You may stop the container with `sudo docker-compose stop`.
+- You may destroy the container with `sudo docker-compose down`, if you do this you'll need to re-run the setup script.

+#### Setup the database installed locally

 If you are installing a local instance of PostgreSQL on Ubuntu, see the steps in the separate [guide.](./UBUNTU2004-PG12.md)

-#### Setup the database

 1. Add the database URL as an environment variable in `.env`.
 On Linux you may need to provide a username and password.
    ```bash